Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Introduction

-The purpose of this paper is to demonstrate that all possible Gaussian sum-rules for two-point correlation functions amongst gluonic and $q\bar q$ currents ({\it i.e.\ }diagonal gluonic, diagonal $q\bar q$, non-diagonal gluonic-$q\bar q$) lead to a consistent scenario for strong (near-maximal) mixing of gluonium and $q\bar q$ scalar mesons.
-The formulation and analysis of Gaussian sum-rules is reviewed in Section~\ref{gsr_sec}, and previous results for the diagonal gluonic and $q\bar q$ Gaussian sum-rules are presented.
-In Section~\ref{corr_sec} the leading-order perturbative, QCD condensate, and instanton contributions to the non-diagonal correlation function of $q\bar q$ and gluonic currents are calculated along with the associated Gaussian QCD sum-rule.
+The formulation and analysis of Gaussian sum-rules is reviewed in Section~\ref{gsr_sec}.
+In Section~\ref{corr_sec} the leading-order perturbative, QCD condensate, and instanton contributions to the non-diagonal correlation function of $q\bar q$ and gluonic currents are calculated along with the associated Gaussian QCD sum-rules.
 The analysis of the Gaussian sum-rules and the pattern of state coupling mixing is then presented in Section~\ref{analysis_sec}.